Susan had been extremely lucky as a 14-year-old to tour Europe for six weeks

 This one might be the Mermaid Cafe, immortalized by Joni Mitchell.

-Then Joni Mitchell made Matala famous
+An aside: how Joni Mitchell made Matala famous

 If you're our age, you probably remember the hit song "Carey" on Joni